BigelowLab/ohwobpg/README.md

 ## Downloading example

-Let's download 2018 daily CHLOR_A data at 9km resoltion just for the Guld of Maine region.
+Let's download 2018 monthly CHLOR_A data at 9km resoltion just for the Gulf of Maine region.
 First we build a series of URLs for the data using `obpg_build_url()`.
 The function has a number of arguments, but we'll just focus on what we need and accept the default values for the others.
 Complete documentation is available by typing at the console, `?obpg_build_url`.

 ```
 library(ohwobpg)